-BPA is found in the linings of our aluminium cans, not in our bottled water and plastic soft drink containers.
+BPA is found in the linings of aluminium cans but not in the bottled water and plastic soft drink containers, produced by

 The scientific consensus among regulatory public health agencies in Europe, Australia, Canada, Japan, New Zealand and the United States is that current levels of exposure to BPA through food and drink packaging do not pose a health risk to the general population.